Sikkim United Front Party

 Sikkim United Front Party (SUFP) is a regional political party in the Indian state of Sikkim.
-Founder and Incumbent President is Narendra Adhikari.
+The founder and incumbent President is Narendra Adhikari.

 History

 On 25 June 2018, Narendra Adhikari established the new political party, Sikkim United Front Party (SUFP) at Ranipool, east Sikkim.
 In this launching ceremony, Delay Namgyal Barfungpa who is the president of Sikkim National People’s Party (SNPP) also presented.